MetaboDynamics:

 clustering.

-2) Over-representation analysis of KEGG-functional modules or KEGG pathways
+2) Over-representation analysis of KEGG-functional modules such as Amino acid

-3) Estimation of the distances between dynamics clusters under
+3) Estimation of the dynamics similarity between metabolite clusters of

-different experimental conditions with a Bayesian model that infers
+different experimental conditions with a Bayesian model.
+This model infers

-the mean pairwise Euclidean distance between two clusters.
-In
+the mean pairwise Euclidean distance of composing metabolite dynamics between

 ## Workflow